 Balance transfers are another way to lower your APR

 Credit card balance transfers may be beneficial by transferring high-interest credit card debt into a lower interest rate credit card.
 You might have a credit card or can get approved for one with a much lower APR.
 Transfer the balances of the higher credit cards into the lower APR card.

 Be careful not to start racking up on any new credit you obtain.
 See “Stop spending” above.

 It’s often easier to imagine yourself credit card debt-free when you see a fixed payment for 3 years.
-Apply for a debt consolidation loan with a bank, credit union or through a financing company.
-See our financial marketplace for debt consolidation options and credit card payoff plans.
+Apply for a debt consolidation loan with a bank, credit union, or through a financing company.
+See our financial marketplace for debt consolidation options.